JuliaPhylo/SNaQ.jl/docs/src/man/parallelcomputation.md

 ```

 After that, running any of the `snaq!(...)` command will use
-different cores for different runs, as processors become available.
+different cores for the different independent runs specified by
+optional `runs` argument, as processors become available.
 Fewer details are printed to the log file when multiple cores
 are used in parallel.